 nurse anesthetist caring for patient

-Similar to our current Doctor of Nursing Practice — Family Nurse Practitioner Degree Program, the school plans to develop a three-year hybrid D.N.P.-Nurse Anesthesia Degree Program that combines distanced-based education with on-campus immersions to prepare Certified Registered Nurse Anesthetists (CRNAs).
+The DNP – Nurse Anesthesia Degree Program will join the Doctor of Nursing Practice — Family Nurse Practitioner Degree Program in combining distanced-based online education with on-campus or on-site immersion, simulation or clinical experiences to prepare Certified Registered Nurse Anesthetists (CRNAs).

 CRNAs provide anesthesia care before, during and after surgery, as well as deliver other important health interventions, while providing patient- and family-centered, evidence-based care.
 Guided by the school’s vision for optimal health and health care equity for all, the school plans to prepare graduates as leaders who effect bold system change and promote health care innovation by informing and advancing health policy and health equity locally, nationally and globally.